Legal Translations

 • The might contain the ambiguities that arise from terms, concepts, or institutions that do not coincide between the legal systems of the source and target languages.

 • It might contain notes, paraphrasing, or adaptations to clarify the document for the reader in the target language.
-If the then lacks quality and does not make sense, serious problems can result:incorrect attribution of rights, denial of powers, removal from office or position, etc.
+If the translation then lacks quality and does not make sense, serious problems can result:incorrect attribution of rights, denial of powers, removal from office or position, etc.

 • Its form, in terms of how it varies according to the systems and languages in question, forms part of its content.